 Print modeling is not usually restrictive (with the exception of fashion), because as long as you can convey a concept through your personality and image, your height does not play an essential part.
 You must, however, be pleasing to the eye, have a friendly smile, unique characteristics, a good attitude, lots of patience, and be able to follow instructions well.
 As a commercial or character model, you must have some acting ability.
 Reading and speaking well are essential.
 Our clients include Stila, J. Ranson, Mark Nason, Marc Jacobs, and Pacific Sun Wear, along with retail companies Target, Macy’s, and Ross.

 In order to qualify as a Runway model, you should preferably be between 5’9” and 5’11”, and wear a sample size 4 or 6 (unless you specialize in petite or plus size).
 You must also move well, know how to follow instructions, and be a lover of fashion.
 There are a few exceptions to this rule, but only if you are exceptional!
-Our clients include Sheiki Jeans, Fred Segal, Cusp, Vera Wang, along with retail companies H&M, Nordstrom, and Harris.
+Our clients include Sheiki Jeans, Fred Segal, Cusp, and Vera Wang, along with retail companies H&M, Nordstrom, and Harris.

 Child models are always in demand.
 Every day, big brands and advertising companies turn to child modeling agencies to find child models of all looks and ages to feature in TV commercials, billboards, catalogs, and other promotional materials.